 The Worcestershire Local Enterprise Partnership (WLEP), one of 38 in England, is responsible for creating and delivering economic growth and jobs in the County.
 This is achieved through a partnership approach with business, local government, the third sector and higher and further education working together with a common, shared purpose.

-The WLEP is responsible for developing and delivering Worcestershire’s 10-year Strategic Economic Plan which was agreed by all partner organisations and submitted to Government in March 2014.
+The WLEP is responsible for developing and delivering Worcestershire’s Plan for Growth 2020-2040 which was agreed by all partner organisations across the public, private and education sectors.
 The WLEP is working to:

 - Create 25,000 jobs

 - Increase Gross Value Added (GVA) by £2.9bn

 - Contribute towards the delivery of 21,500 new homes by 2025.

 A total of £71.71m of Growth Deal funding is available between 2015 and 2021.
 In August 2020 Worcestershire received £12m from the Getting Building Fund for agreed economic projects to ensure that Worcestershire achieves it’s vision of creating a Connected, Creative, Dynamic economy for all by 2024.
 This includes a range of schemes, for example, to improve: skills, rail connectivity, access to key employment sites and Superfast Broadband.
 The WLEP is also responsible for a €68m EU programme which contributes to delivery of all parts of the Plan for Growth and provides specific grant funding to support businesses and training with a focus on moving individuals into work.

 The WLEP continues to work with the National LEP Network to explore shared best practice and innovations which underpin local-to-national business growth.
 Worcestershire has established alliances across LEP regions, as well as the Midlands LEPs, to consolidate wider opportunities around the Midlands Engine and Midlands Connect for a connected road, rail and air infrastructure network.